magagr/adp_project/report_template.md

 # Postmortem
 Once the project is finished, summarize your experiences.
-The postmortem part shall be 2000-3000 words long.
+The postmortem part of the final report shall be within 1500-2000 words.

 Considering the following:

 - With regards to the agile practices, reflect on the combined experience from all sprints.
+  Did your experience correspond to or contradict with what literature claims?

+    - Analysis of why.
+Mostly interesting if something unexpected happens, but even if everything runs according to plan, reflecting on the underlying mechanisms can be interesting.

 - Which practices had the most impact on the software developed?
   Think of both positives and negatives.

+- How did you manage dependencies towards other teams?

-- What would you do differently in a future but similar project?
+    - What particular challenges did you encounter?

 # Project outcome